Search waiting | Matsusada Precision

 Input Voltage

-The input voltage range specifies the minimum and maximum voltage input into the power supply that will enable the power supply to perform at the rated levels of output and specifications.
+The input voltage range specifies the minimum and maximum voltages at which the power supply can operate while maintaining its rated output and performance specifications.

 Max